Best AI for Legal Documents: Top 7 Tools for 2026

 - Contract analysis & review: Identifies key clauses, missing terms, and potential risks in agreements.

-- Litigation support: Assists with drafting legal arguments and summarizing case details.
+- Litigation support: Assists with drafting briefs and legal arguments and summarizing case details.

 - Document summarization: Extracts important points from long legal documents to save time.